 31 Aug World On Wheels

-Between March 2003 and April 2004, John Gilbert Architects Director, Matt Bridgestock cycled 16,000 miles around the world, across Europe, Asia, South America, Central America and the United States.
-In many ways this project has shaped his view of architecture, planning and the built environment, he explained this in an exhibitions at the Lighthouse in Glasgow, Strathclyde University, the Bristol Architecture Centre and the University of the West of England, on his return.
+Between March 2003 and April 2004, John Gilbert Architects Director Matt Bridgestock cycled 16,000 miles around the world – across Europe, Asia, South America, Central America and the United States.
+In many ways this journey has shaped his view of architecture, planning and the built environment as he explained on his return at an exhibition at The Lighthouse in Glasgow, Strathclyde University, the Bristol Architecture Centre and the University of the West of England.

 The following gives some of the highlights of the journey.

 Adam’s visas have been slightly delayed and we have arranged to meet ‘outside the main gates at Disneyland’ 1:30 on Wednesday. from there its South East.Distance: 85miles